josephrhobbs/blog-builder/README.md

 |   source
     |   index.md
     |   media
         |   example.png
 ```

-You may create any number of media files (for example: images, video, audio, etc.) in this directory.
+You may create any number of media files (for example: images, video, audio, fonts, etc.) in this directory.

 Ensure to update your `blog.toml` file to reflect the new media.
 Note that you do not include the `media/`
 directory in the file path because all media is assumed to be stored in the `media/` directory.